SwissDataScienceCenter/renku/docs/user/setup.rst

     $ cd renga
     $ make start

-Once the script completes, you can go to http://localhost/ui to see the browser front-end or http://localhost/admin/swagger/ to see the Swagger REST API.
+Once the script completes, you can go to http://renga.local to see the browser front-end.

 Using the default configuration, you can login to all services using `demo/demo` as the username/password.
 See :ref:`user_management` for more